1938 Auckland Rugby League season: Stormont Shield (champion of champions)

-During the match 21 year old Maurice Potter of the Richmond side was concussed and taken to hospital though his condition was reported to not be serious.
-He was replaced by Frank Furnell who had returned from Wellington.
+During the match 21 year old Maurice Potter of the Richmond side was concussed and taken to hospital.
+It was initially reported that his condition was not serious but it was found that he suffered a broken jaw.
+Trevor Bramley, the Richmond fullback suffered a dislocated elbow and had to be treated by the St John Ambulance officer.
+He was replaced by Frank Furnell who had returned from Wellington and had played brilliantly for Richmond in the same position earlier in the season.

 Top try scorers and point scorers

 The point scoring lists are compiled from matches played in the Fox Memorial, Roope Rooster, Phelan Shield and Stormont Shield matches which all first grade sides were eligible for competing in (provided they avoided elimination from the knock out competitions).
-The top point scorer for the third consecutive season was John Anderson with 82.
-Jack Hemi (Manukau) and J McInnnes (Papakura) finished with 78, while Jack Smith had 60.
-Anderson, Hemi, and Smith all went on the New Zealand tour of Australia mid-season which meant they missed 6 Fox Memorial games so their point totals were significantly below than what they would have been.
+The top point scorer for the third consecutive season was John Anderson with 93.
+J McInnnes (Papakura) was 9 behind with 84, Jack Hemi scored 76, while Jack Smith had 68, all from goal kicks.
+Anderson, Hemi, and Smith all went on the New Zealand tour of Australia mid-season which meant they missed 6 Fox Memorial games so their point totals were significantly below what they would have been.
+Mount Albert hooker Bert Leatherbarrow and loose forward Martin Hansen were the top try scorers with 11 along with Marist's winger Gordon Midgley and loose forward John Anderson.